Niger: Religion

-The numbers of Animist practitioners are a point of contention.
-As recently as the late 19th century, much of the south center of the nation was unreached by Islam, and the conversion of some rural areas has been only partial.
-There are still areas where animist based festivals and traditions (such as the Bori religion) are practiced by syncretic Muslim communities (in some Hausa areas as well as among some Toubou and Wodaabe pastoralists), as opposed to several small communities who maintain their pre-Islamic religion.
-These include the Hausa-speaking Maouri (or Azna, the Hausa word for "pagan") community in Dogondoutci in the south-south-west and the Kanuri-speaking Manga near Zinder, both of whom practice variations of the pre-Islamic Hausa Maguzawa religion.
-There are also some tiny Boudouma and Songhay animist communities in the south-west.
-Over the past decade, syncretic practices have become less common among Muslim Nigerien communities.
+The numbers of animist practitioners are a point of contention.
+In the late 19th century, much of the south center of the nation was unreached by Islam, and the conversion of some rural areas has been only partial.
+There are areas where animist based festivals and traditions (such as the Bori religion) are practiced by syncretic Muslim communities (in some Hausa areas as well as among some Toubou and Wodaabe pastoralists), as opposed to several small communities who maintain their pre-Islamic religion.
+These include the Hausa-speaking Maouri (or Azna, the Hausa word for "pagan") community in Dogondoutci in the south-west and the Kanuri-speaking Manga near Zinder, both of whom practice variations of the pre-Islamic Hausa Maguzawa religion.
+There are also Boudouma and Songhay animist communities in the south-west.
+Syncretic practices have become less common among Muslim Nigerien communities.

 Islam

-The majority of Muslims in Niger are Sunni, 7% are Shi'a, 5% are Ahmadiyya, and 20% are non-denominational.
+The majority of Muslims in Niger are Sunni, 7% are Shia, 5% are Ahmadiyya, and 20% are non-denominational.
 Islam was spread into what is now Niger beginning in the 15th century, by both the expansion of the Songhai Empire in the west, and the influence of the Trans-Saharan trade traveling from the Maghreb and Egypt.
 Tuareg expansion from the north, culminating in their seizure of the far eastern oases from the Kanem–Bornu Empire in the 17th centuries, spread distinctively Berber practices.